Endometriosis And Exercise: Your Need To Know

 If you do undergo surgery, it’s recommended you work with your doctor on a plan for safely returning to exercise after you have healed and recovered.

-Ending the silence around endometriosisOne of the key reasons Kayla has spoken publicly about her experience with endo, she says, is to tackle the deep social stigma surrounding this devastating condition.
+Ending the silence around endometriosisOne of the key reasons Kayla has decided to publicly share her own experience with endo, she says, is to tackle the deep social stigma surrounding this devastating condition.

 For decades, many women with endo suffered in silence or had symptoms dismissed as “just period pain”.
 Despite being so widespread, endometriosis has long been misunderstood and overlooked – some women report visiting up to up to 10 doctors before a diagnosis is made!
 This 2003 study found that women with endo waited between 3 and 11 years between first reporting their pain and a correct diagnosis.